 Assessments that directly simulate the challenges faced by regulators and allied professions, for example clinical development and medical affairs.

-This program consists of the following modules.
+The Post Graduate Diploma in Regulatory Sciences program consists of the following modules.

 Leadership & Negotiation